High Italy debt costs raise summit stakes for Monti

 MILAN Italy's benchmark borrowing costs hit six-month highs at auction on Thursday, piling pressure on Prime Minister Mario Monti to ease a steepling debt burden by squeezing concessions out of Germany at a European summit later in the day.

-The Treasury sold 5.42 billion euros in 10-year bonds, near the top of its lower-than-average target range, helped by domestic demand fed by large redemption flows.
+The Treasury sold 5.42 billion euros in 10-year bonds, near the top of its planned range as domestic demand fed by large redemption flows helped push through the smaller-than-average sale.

 But 10-year yields rose to 6.19 percent from 6.03 percent a month ago, fuelling concern on markets.